gnumonik/row-extras/README.md

 Each module except `Data.Row.Extras.Records` is extensively documented.
 Please see the documentation for `Data.Row.Records` if the functions in Extras.Records confuse you.

+This is all highly experimental, so if you see a mistake or a better way to do things, please open an issue or submit a pull request!